Observational insights on the origin of giant low surface brightness galaxies: Discussion

 The main goal of our study is to choose realistic formation scenarios of gLSBGs based on the observational data of all stellar systems of this type studied in detail up-to-date.
 We are trying to understand whether the processes leading to the formation of such unusual galaxies are extremely uncommon making gLSBGs `unique'.

 Our observational data suggest that no single formation mechanism can explain all seven gLSBGs presented here.
-At the same time, we consider only three of the considered scenarios because each of them is consistent with all observations of at least one gLSBG: (i) a scenario involving a major merger, similar to that proposed in \citet{Saburovaetal2018} and \citet{Zhuetal2018}; (ii) an explanation of unusual properties of giant LSB discs through the peculiar properties of the dark matter halo, namely the low central density and the high radial scale of the halo \citep{Kasparova2014}; (iii) a two-stage formation scenario in which the giant disc is formed by accretion of gas on a pre-existing `normal' HSB galaxy \citep{Saburova2019}.
+At the same time, we consider only three of the considered scenarios because each of them is consistent with all observations of at least one gLSBG: (i) a scenario involving a major merger, similar to that proposed in \citet{Saburovaetal2018} and \citet{Zhuetal2018}; (ii) an explanation of unusual properties of giant LSB discs through the peculiar properties of the dark matter halo, namely the low central density and the high radial scale of the halo \citep{Kasparova2014}; (iii) a two-stage formation scenario in which the giant disc is formed by accretion of gas on a preexisting `normal' HSB galaxy \citep{Saburova2019}.

-In Table~\ref{tab_scenarios} we give a short summary of the signatures that we expect in each for the three considered scenarios.
-Table~\ref{gal_scenarios} assess all possibilities for each galaxy in our sample.
+In Table~\ref{tab_scenarios}, we give a short summary of the signatures that we expect in each for the three considered scenarios.
+Table~\ref{gal_scenarios} assesses all possibilities for each galaxy in our sample.

 We give the detailed discussion for the considered formation scenarios in the next subsections.
 But first, we explain why we do not find enough of the supporting evidence for some other mechanisms discussed in the literature.